hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 for the resource.
 For example, the ID for your network is `google_compute_network.vpc_network`.

-Resource blocks contain arguments which you use to configure the resource.
+Resource blocks contain arguments to configure the resource.
 Arguments can include things like machine sizes, disk image names, or VPC IDs.
 The [Terraform Registry GCP documentation page](https://registry.terraform.io/providers/hashicorp/google/latest/docs) documents the required and optional arguments for each GCP resource.
 For example, you can read the [`google_compute_network`](https://www.terraform.io/docs/providers/google/r/compute_network.html) documentation to view the resource's supported arguments and available attributes.